Published on August 13, 2024

 Treatment

-Once you know what you're allergic to, you and your health care provider can develop a treatment plan to reduce or get rid of your hay fever symptoms.
+Once someone knows their allergy triggers, a healthcare professional can help develop a treatment plan to reduce or get rid of hay fever symptoms.

-It's best to limit your exposure to substances that cause your hay fever.
-If your hay fever isn't too severe, medications you can buy without a prescription may be enough to relieve symptoms.
-For worse symptoms, you may need prescription medications.
+It's best to limit exposure to substances that cause hay fever.
+If hay fever isn't too severe, nonprescription medicines may be enough to relieve symptoms.
+For worse symptoms, prescription medicines may be needed.

-Many people get the best relief from a combination of allergy medications.
-You might need to try a few different options before you find what works best.
+Many people get the best relief from a combination of allergy medicines.
+Sometimes, a few different options need to be tried before finding what works best.

-If your child has hay fever, talk with your child's health care provider about treatment.
-Not all medications are approved for use in children.
+If a child has hay fever, talk with the child's healthcare professional about treatment.
+Not all medicines are approved for use in children.
 Read labels carefully.

-Treatments for hay fever may include medications, immunotherapy and nasal saline rinses.
+Treatments for hay fever may include medicines, immunotherapy and nasal saline rinses.

 Nasal corticosteroids

-These nasal sprays help prevent and treat the nasal stuffiness (congestion) and the itchy, runny nose caused by hay fever.
-For many people, nasal sprays are the most effective hay fever medications, and they're often the first type of medication recommended.
+These nasal sprays help prevent and treat the nasal stuffiness and the itchy, runny nose caused by hay fever.
+For many people, nasal sprays are the most effective hay fever medicines, and they're often the first type of medicine recommended.

 • Prescription nasal sprays that combine an antihistamine with a steroid include azelastine and fluticasone (Dymista) and mometasone and olopatadine (Ryaltris).